 You may be tempted to use too much sodium percarbonate!
 It’s easy to sprinkle some on a stain and scrub it in when a much less concentrated form would likely do the trick.
 Go easy and you’ll be happy with the results.

 All three generics—oxalic acid, soda ash, and sodium percarbonate—are available to the public for purchase.
 Click on the linked words to order them online.
-Or if available in your area, check your local pool supply and janitorial supply stores.
+Or, check your local pool supply and janitorial supply stores.